JesseHGerard/landlord/README.md

 Javascript ES6 <br>

 #### about this project
+Most of us have had landlord landlord that could be more responsive to issues in the building.
+SerfBoard is a tool to help tenants and landlords be more informed about these issues.
+SMS via Twilio was chosen because of it's ubiquity and accessibility. <br><br>
+Send short, quick, messages like "I saw a roach", or "1 mouse".
+Those messages are aggregated into a dashboard for the building's landlord to review.
+This enables tenants to communicate more often, and see if their issues are wide spread, or limited to their apartment.

 ### code
 Two interesting parts of this project are the interactive [map](#map) on the front end, and the [SMS controller](#sms-controller) on the back end.